 Finding the right brands to partner with your event is key.
 There is no one-size-fits-all when it comes to targeting ideal sponsors.
 You need to understand your audience and what you want from an event sponsor.
 Then target sponsors whose goals are compatible with those objectives.

-In this guidebook, we will cover the following topics as it pertains to sponsorships for all kinds of events: live and virtual, festivals, fairs, expos, and trade shows.
+In this guidebook, we will cover the following topics as it pertains to sponsorships for all kinds of events: live, hybrid, and virtual, festivals, fairs, expos, and trade shows.
 Be sure to bookmark this page so you can utilize it as a resource in the future!

 - Definition of Event Sponsorships